 9- Hollow Bricks:

-They are also called as Cellular bricks or Cavity bricks.
+They are also called Cellular bricks or Cavity bricks.
 They are manufactured using a homogeneous clay leaving cavities throughout the thickness which makes them light in weight.
-Hollow bricks have quality to resist sound, heat and dampness.
+Hollow bricks have the quality to resist sound, heat and dampness.
 They are generally used for partition.

 10- Fly-ash Bricks: